Vai al contenuto principale

 The course is given in English language by two teachers (Prof. J. Forneris and Prof. P. Olivero), who will cover respectively the topics on optical/dielectric properties of crystals, and electrical properties of semiconductors.

 The teaching will include a Laboratory class delivering hands-on experiments related to the contents of the course.
+The attendance to the Laboratory and to the introductive lectures is mandatory.

 Oggetto: